-Cutis laxa can also affect connective tissue in other parts of the body, including the heart, blood vessels, joints, intestines, and lungs.
-The disorder can cause heart problems and abnormal narrowing, bulging, or tearing of critical arteries.
+Cutis laxa can also affect connective tissue in other parts of the body, including the heart, blood vessels, intestines, and lungs.
+The disorder can cause heart problems and abnormal narrowing, bulging, or tearing of critical blood vessels.
 Affected individuals may have soft out-pouchings in the lower abdomen (inguinal hernia) or around the belly button (umbilical hernia).
-Pouches called diverticula can also develop in the walls of certain organs, such as the bladder and intestines.
-During childhood, some people with cutis laxa develop a lung disease called emphysema, which can make it difficult to breathe.
+Sacs called diverticula can also develop in the walls of certain organs, such as the bladder and intestines.
+During childhood, some people with cutis laxa develop a life-long lung disease called emphysema, which can make it difficult to breathe.
 Depending on which organs and tissues are affected, the signs and symptoms of cutis laxa can range from mild to life-threatening.

 Researchers have described several different forms of cutis laxa.
 The forms are often distinguished by their pattern of inheritance: autosomal dominant, autosomal recessive, or X-linked.
-In general, the autosomal recessive forms of cutis laxa tend to be more severe than the autosomal dominant forms.
-In addition to the features described above, some people with autosomal recessive cutis laxa have delayed development, intellectual disability, seizures, and problems with movement that can worsen over time.
+In general, the autosomal recessive forms of cutis laxa tend to be more severe than the autosomal dominant forms, although some people with autosomal dominant cutis laxa are severely affected.
+In addition to the features described above, people with autosomal recessive cutis laxa can have delayed development, intellectual disability, seizures, problems with movement, or eye or bone abnormalities.

 The X-linked form of cutis laxa is often called occipital horn syndrome.
 This form of the disorder is considered a mild type of Menkes syndrome, which is a condition that affects copper levels in the body.
 In addition to sagging and inelastic skin, occipital horn syndrome is characterized by wedge-shaped calcium deposits in a bone at the base of the skull (the occipital bone), coarse hair, and loose joints.

 Cutis laxa is a rare disorder.
-About 200 affected families worldwide have been reported.
+More than 450 affected families worldwide have been reported.

 The major component of elastic fibers, a protein called elastin, is produced from the ELN gene.
-Other proteins that appear to have critical roles in the assembly of elastic fibers are produced from the EFEMP2, FBLN5, and ATP6V0A2 genes.
-Mutations in any of these genes disrupt the formation, assembly, or function of elastic fibers.
+Other proteins involved in cutis laxa that have critical roles in the assembly of elastic fibers are produced from the EFEMP2, FBLN5, LTBP4, and ATP6V0A2 genes.
+Variants in any of these genes disrupt the formation, assembly, or function of elastic fibers.
 A shortage of these fibers weakens connective tissue in the skin, arteries, lungs, and other organs.
 These defects in connective tissue underlie the major features of cutis laxa.

-Occipital horn syndrome is caused by mutations in the ATP7A gene.
+The X-linked form of cutis laxa, occipital horn syndrome, is caused by variants in the ATP7A gene.
 This gene provides instructions for making a protein that is important for regulating copper levels in the body.
-Mutations in the ATP7A gene result in poor distribution of copper to the body's cells.
+Variants in the ATP7A gene result in poor distribution of copper to the body's cells.
 A reduced supply of copper can decrease the activity of numerous copper-containing enzymes that are necessary for the structure and function of bone, skin, hair, blood vessels, and the nervous system.
 The signs and symptoms of occipital horn syndrome are caused by the reduced activity of these copper-containing enzymes.

-Mutations in the genes described above account for only a small percentage of all cases of cutis laxa.
-Mutations in other genes, some of which have not been identified, can also cause the condition.
+Variants in the genes described above account for only a small percentage of all cases of cutis laxa.
+Variants in other genes, some of which have not been identified, can also cause the condition.

-Rare cases of cutis laxa are acquired, which means they do not appear to be caused by inherited gene mutations.
+About 20 percent of cases of cutis laxa are acquired, which means they do not appear to be caused by gene variants.
 Acquired cutis laxa appears later in life and is related to the destruction of normal elastic fibers.
-The causes of acquired cutis laxa are unclear, although it may occur as a side effect of treatment with medications that remove copper from the body (copper chelating drugs).
+The causes of acquired cutis laxa are unclear, although it may occur after an infection or an episode of inflammation in the skin (such as eczema or hives), or as a side effect of treatment with certain medications, such as those that remove copper from the body (copper chelating drugs).

 Cutis laxa can have an autosomal dominant, autosomal recessive, or X-linked recessive pattern of inheritance.

-When cutis laxa is caused by ELN mutations, it has an autosomal dominant inheritance pattern.
 Autosomal dominant inheritance means one copy of the altered gene in each cell is sufficient to cause the disorder.
-Rarely, cases of cutis laxa resulting from FBLN5 mutations can also have an autosomal dominant pattern of inheritance.
+Most cases of this form of the disorder are caused by variants in the ELN gene.
+Rarely, cases of cutis laxa resulting from FBLN5 gene variants or ALDH18A1 gene variants can have an autosomal dominant pattern of inheritance.

-Researchers have described at least three forms of autosomal recessive cutis laxa, which result from mutations in several different genes.
-Autosomal recessive inheritance means both copies of the gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+Variants in the FBLN5, EFEMP2, LTBP4, ATP6V0A2, PYCR1, and ALDH18A1genes can cause autosomal recessive forms of cutis laxa.
+Autosomal recessive inheritance means both copies of the gene in each cell have variants.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Other Names for This Condition